 To bake a 100% rye sourdough, you need whole grain rye flour.
-Whole rye flour is rich in fiber & nutrients because the whole rye kernel is used in milling.
-You will notice that the whole rye flour is coarse and sandy.
-This type of flour does not only bring you health benefits but also builds the texture of the rye dough a certain kind.
-Light rye flour will only give you a dense loaf.
+Whole rye is rich in fiber & nutrients because the whole rye kernel is used in milling.
+You will notice that the whole rye flour is rather coarse and sandy.
+This type of flour does not only bring you health benefits but also builds up the texture of the rye dough a certain kind.
+Light rye or medium rye flour will only give you a dense loaf.

 Usually, you come across three different kinds of rye flour: light, medium & dark rye flour.
-This may be a bit miss leading to someone new to rye flour as dark rye flour is not actually “dark” in color.
+This may be a bit misleading to someone new to rye flour as dark rye flour is not actually “dark” in color.
 The difference is the amount of bran left in the flour after processing.
 Light rye flour has been usually sifted twice to remove the bran and germ, whole rye has all of the goodies.
 When baking 100% rye sourdough, choose labels like dark rye flour, whole rye or whole grain rye.

 But despite your location, I have three strategies for you.

 - Is there an artisan bakery in your town?
-Ask bakeries for tips where to find whole rye flour in your area and different brands available in your country.
-Maybe they can sell you a flour bag for experimentation.
+Ask bakeries for tips where to find whole rye flour in your area.
+Maybe they can sell you a flour bag for experimentation?

-- Do you have an organic specialty store close by?
+- Do you have an organic specialty store or a miller close by?
 Or can you order rye flour online?

 I’ve also found that New York bakers sell a variety of rye flours and the site has specific product descriptions.
-Have a look through the link, keep your eyes open for “whole grain”.
+Have a look through the link, keep your eyes open for “whole grain” & preferably stoneground.

-Can I make the hapanleipä with my wheat based sourdough starter?
+Can I make the rye sourdough with my wheat-based sourdough starter?

-If you want to try, you can build the raski with a small amount of wheat starter.
-To build traditional raski, I have written a step by step guide on how to build a rye sourdough starter here.
-This new rye starter becomes also your pre-dough.
+If you want to try, you can build the RASKI with a small amount of wheat starter.
+To build traditional RASKI, I have written a step by step guide on how to build a rye sourdough starter here.
+The recipe gives you the pre-dough or sponge leaving zero discard.

 Whether you A) build the rye starter and pre-dough from scratch or B) turn a new one with the help of your wheat starter, be sure to dry a small amount of the rye dough for future baking.

-Can I proof 100% rye sourdough in the fridge overnight?
+Can I proof the 100% rye sourdough in the fridge overnight?

 If you proof 100% rye loaf in the fridge, chances are that it will over-ferment.
 Secondly, the taste profile will end up being too vinegary.
 Rye dough likes to be warm.

 The 100% rye sourdough rises on the table covered with a kitchen towel so that it won’t dry.
 No proofing basket is needed.
-It is easier for you to keep an eye on the loaf when it’s not hiding in a basket.
-A basket will prevent the fine crackling of the surface.
+It is easier for you to keep an eye on the loaf when it’s not hiding in a basket upside down.
+Also, the basket will prevent the fine crackling of the surface.

 The wheat-based dough has gluten which makes the dough elastic.
 Rye flour has little gluten and hence it will not build viscosity.
-There’s not really too much to muscle work when building the rye dough for two loaves.
-Mixing the dough with a spatula and your hands is recommended.
-If you must use a stand mixer, work with the slowest speed and be careful not to over-work.
+There’s not really too much muscle work required when building the rye dough for two loaves.
+Mixing the dough with a spatula and your hands are recommended methods.
+If you must use a stand mixer, work with the slowest speed and be careful not to over-work the dough.

 When the pre-dough is fermented and the final dough is given enough time to rise and ferment, the dough will be easier to handle.
 If your dough has a significant amount of light rye flour, it will become wallpaper paste.
-Coarse whole rye-based dough, on the other hand, builds on a complex set of starches.
+Coarse wholegrain rye-based dough, on the other hand, builds on a complex set of starches.
 This results in a spongy and sticky dough mass which is manageable.

-The old recipe I use has higher hydration compared to other doughs I see around in the Internet e.g. Youtube.
-In the shaping stage, extra flour is used.
+The old recipe that I use has a higher hydration percentage compared to other doughs I see around on the Internet e.g. Youtube.
+But in the shaping stage, extra flour is used.
 The work surface is dusted lightly multiple times so that the bread won’t stick on to it.
-The dough will, of course, take in some of that flour and become denser and easier to work with.
+The dough will, of course, take in that flour and become denser and easier to work with.
 The dough is ready when it doesn’t stick to your hands.

 Don’t be afraid to use flour in the shaping stage.
 I emphasize that too much flour will result in a dense loaf, but this precaution should not stop you from finding the manageable texture with the amount of extra flour that the dough requires.
 It’s okay to shape again and spin the pyramid.
 As a plan B, you can always bake the dough in a bread tin.

-Despite the counterintuitive rising process in the room temperature, the loaf will rise into a dome shape in the oven.
+Despite the counterintuitive proofing process, the loaf will rise into a dome shape again in the oven.
 If your bread doesn’t rise in the oven, the wild yeasts did not have enough power to rise.
 Keep a focused eye on the fermentation process & timing next time.
 The rye sourdough is ready for bake when the surface crackles enough.
-Don’t forget to punch the holes with a fork or a BBQ stick before the bake.
+Don’t forget to punch holes with a fork or a BBQ stick before the bake.